Friedrich Nietzsche: Independent philosopher (1879–1888)

-Insanity and death (1889–1900)
+Mental illness and death (1889–1900)

 On 3 January 1889, Nietzsche suffered a mental breakdown.
 Two policemen approached him after he caused a public disturbance in the streets of Turin.
-What happened remains unknown, but an often-repeated tale from shortly after his death states that Nietzsche witnessed the flogging of a horse at the other end of the Piazza Carlo Alberto, ran to the horse, threw his arms around its neck to protect it, then collapsed to the ground.

-In the following few days, Nietzsche sent short writings—known as the Wahnzettel or Wahnbriefe (literally "Delusion notes" or "letters")—to a number of friends including Cosima Wagner and Jacob Burckhardt.
+What happened remains unknown, but an often-repeated tale from shortly after his death states that Nietzsche witnessed the flogging of a horse at the other end of the Piazza Carlo Alberto, ran to the horse, threw his arms around its neck to protect it and then collapsed to the ground.
+In the following few days Nietzsche sent short writings—known as the Wahnzettel or Wahnbriefe (literally "Delusion notes" or "letters")—to a number of friends including Cosima Wagner and Jacob Burckhardt.
 Most of them were signed "Dionysus", though some were also signed "der Gekreuzigte" meaning "the crucified one".
 To his former colleague Burckhardt, Nietzsche wrote:I have had Caiaphas put in fetters.
 Also, last year I was crucified by the German doctors in a very drawn-out manner.
-Wilhelm, Bismarck, and all anti-Semites abolished.Additionally, he commanded the German emperor to go to Rome to be shot and summoned the European powers to take military action against Germany, writing also that the pope should be put in jail and that he, Nietzsche, created the world and was in the process of having all anti-Semites shot dead.
+Wilhelm, Bismarck, and all anti-Semites abolished.Additionally, he commanded the German emperor to go to Rome to be shot and summoned the European powers to take military action against Germany, writing also that the pope should be put in jail and that he, Nietzsche, created the world and was in the process of having all antisemites shot dead.

-On 6 January 1889, Burckhardt showed the letter he had received from Nietzsche to Overbeck.
+On 6 January 1889 Burckhardt showed the letter he had received from Nietzsche to Overbeck.
 The following day, Overbeck received a similar letter and decided that Nietzsche's friends had to bring him back to Basel.
 Overbeck travelled to Turin and brought Nietzsche to a psychiatric clinic in Basel.
 By that time Nietzsche appeared fully in the grip of a serious mental illness, and his mother Franziska decided to transfer him to a clinic in Jena under the direction of Otto Binswanger.
 In January 1889, they proceeded with the planned release of Twilight of the Idols, by that time already printed and bound.
 From November 1889 to February 1890, the art historian Julius Langbehn attempted to cure Nietzsche, claiming that the methods of the medical doctors were ineffective in treating Nietzsche's condition.
 Langbehn assumed progressively greater control of Nietzsche until his secretiveness discredited him.
 In March 1890, Franziska removed Nietzsche from the clinic and, in May 1890, brought him to her home in Naumburg.
 During this process Overbeck and Gast contemplated what to do with Nietzsche's unpublished works.
-In February, they ordered a fifty-copy private edition of Nietzsche contra Wagner, but the publisher C. G. Naumann secretly printed one hundred.
+In February they ordered a fifty-copy private edition of Nietzsche contra Wagner, but the publisher C. G. Naumann secretly printed one hundred.
 Overbeck and Gast decided to withhold publishing The Antichrist and Ecce Homo because of their more radical content.
 Nietzsche's reception and recognition enjoyed their first surge.